 Improvement notices are utilised by local governments to address a variety of non-compliances within a food business.
 This may include issues such as the need to remedy cleaning, maintenance or structural contraventions or unsafe food handling practices.
 Improvement notices must provide food businesses with a reasonable timeframe to remedy any stated non-compliance.

 Improvement notices remain as the most utilised enforcement action.
-The number of improvement notices issued in this reporting period (3115) is an increase of 36% from 2020-21 (2284), as shown in the figure below.
-Brisbane and Moreton issued 85% (2633) of the total number issued (3115).
+The number of improvement notices issued in this reporting period (2,908) is a decrease of 6.6% from 2021-22 (3,115).

 Prescribed infringement notices